-This soft & chewy gluten free dairy free sugar cookies recipe uses allergy friendly ingredients without compromising on flavour or texture.
-The recipe is also low oxalate and I provide substitutions to make it paleo and vegan.
+This soft & chewy gluten free and dairy free sugar cookies recipe uses allergy friendly ingredients without compromising on flavor or texture.

-Recipe substitutions or variations
+Recipe ingredient substitutions

-Make this recipe paleo: To make this recipe paleo, swap out the 1 ¼ cup gluten-free flour for 1 cup of cassava flour.
+Make this recipe paleo: To make this recipe paleo, swap out the 1 ¼ cup gluten-free flour for 3/4 – 1 cup of cassava flour.
 Swap out the sugar for all coconut palm sugar.

-Make this recipe lower oxalate: swap out the gluten-free flour blend for white rice flour, or a combination of white rice flour and potato starch.
+Make this recipe lower oxalate: Swap out the gluten-free flour blend for white rice flour, or a combination of white rice flour and potato starch.

 Recipe FAQs